Martin Luther King, Jr. Series

 Glover has earned Emmy nominations for his performance in the title role in the HBO movie Mandela and his work in the acclaimed miniseries Lonesome Dove, and recently co-starred in the popular TV series Touch.
 As co-founder of Louverture Films in NYC, he is dedicated to producing films of historic relevance, social impact and artistic integrity, such as Bamako, Trouble The Water and The House I Live In, among others.

-At RISD, Glover will speak about Creativity and Democracy: Social Change Through the Arts.
-His talk on Wednesday, January 28 is free and open to everyone, but tickets are required through a registration process to be announced here at a later date.
+At RISD Glover will speak about Creativity and Democracy: Social Change Through the Arts.
+His talk on Wednesday, January 28 is free and open to everyone with a ticket.

 MLK 2015 | events